 The cyclonic storm named ‘Biparjoy’ by Bangladesh will further intensify into very severe cyclonic storm in the subsequent 24 hours, the IMD said.

-According to the met office, Bolangir emerged the hottest place in the State with the mercury reaching up to a maximum of 40.5 degree Celsius followed by Titlagarh (40.5) and Angul (40).
+According to a bulletin issued by the India Meteorological Department, Sambalpur emerged as the hottest place in the State with mercury reaching up to 44.2 degrees Celsius today.